nspcc-dev/neo-go/docs/node-configuration.md

 - `MaxFindStoragePageSize` - the maximum number of elements for `findstorage` response per single page.
 - `MaxNEP11Tokens` - limit for the number of tokens returned from `getnep11balances` call.
+- `MaxRequestBodyBytes` - the maximum allowed HTTP request body size in bytes (5MB by default).
 - `MaxWebSocketClients` - the maximum simultaneous websocket client connection number (64 by default).
 Attempts to establish additional connections will lead to websocket handshake failures.
 Use "-1" to disable websocket